Tips to improve your LinkedIn profile

 - A good abstract matters.
 Don't just summarise or copy the content on your CV.
 We recommend you use storytelling techniques or even a video to introduce yourself and show your potential.
 Highlight your professional achievements, but don't forget to underline the values and qualities that define you as a person.

 - Share your experiences.
 Your CV should reveal the most significant aspects of your work experience so stick to the point.
 Bullet points make for easy on-screen reading.
+Keep in mind that preparing a good CV makes a difference when it comes to finding a job in today's competitive market.

 - Add your skills and validations.
 Say what you specialise in and ask your contacts to confirm it.
 This boosts your credibility.